 Share on Facebook

-- Peel a red onion, then slice it as thin as possible using a mandolin or food processor (or use your amazing knife skills.)
+Peel a red onion, then slice it as thinly as possible using a mandolin, food processor, or a sharp knife.
 (Picture 1 – 3) If you use a mandolin, please use the guard and don’t cut off your fingers.

-- Then place the slices in a shallow bowl or wide-mouth mason jar.
-Set the bowl/jar of onions aside.
+Then place the onion slices in a heat-safe shallow bowl or wide-mouth mason jar.
+Set the bowl or jar of sliced red onions aside.
 (Picture 4)

-- In a small saucepan, bring 1 cup water, ½ cup apple cider vinegar, 1 ¼ teaspoon kosher salt, 12 whole black peppercorns, ¼ teaspoon red pepper flakes, and 2 teaspoons sugar to a boil.
+In a small saucepan, bring water, apple cider vinegar, kosher salt, whole black peppercorns, red pepper flakes, and sugar to a boil over medium-high heat.
 (Pictures 5 – 6)

-- Stir this until the sugar and salt dissolve.
-(Turn on the vent over your stove and try not to stand over this/breathe it in as it boils – the vinegar will be pungent!)
+Stir this until the sugar and salt dissolve.
+(Turn on the fan over your stove and try not to breathe in the hot water and vinegar mixture as it boils – the vinegar will be pungent!)

-- Pour the hot liquid over the sliced onions carefully then press the onions down to make sure that they are completely submerged in the brine.
+Pour the hot vinegar mixture over the sliced onions carefully, then press the onions down to make sure that they are completely submerged in the brine.
 (You can slide the handle of a spoon or fork into the jar to pop any air bubbles.)

-A really small and light pot is the easiest way to do this so it is easy to pour (I recommend not using a really heavy enamel coated cast iron dutch oven – though it makes the brine easier to see in pictures 😉 ) — I did the hard work for you guys.
-(A a canning funnel will also make this easier.
+A really small and light pot is the easiest way to do this, so it is easy to pour.
+(A canning funnel will also make this easier.
 They fit wide mason jars and are made to have really hot liquids poured in them.)

-If the onions are not going to be eaten right away, let them sit at room temperature until they cool off.
-(This should take 30 minutes – 1 hour.)
-Once cooled, cover the onions or place them in an air-tight container and put them in the fridge.
+Once cooled, cover the onions or place them in an airtight container and put them in the fridge.

 🙋♀️ Frequently Asked Questions